gdaless20/Circuitpython/README.md

 ### Description & Code

 With Mu i coded a distance servo to detect how close an object is and show a certain color that corresponds to the distance.
+The neo-pixel in the board displayed the distance from the object to the sensor as it was moving.

 ```python